Annual letter to shipping agents and interested parties to provide information about new regulations and reminders about reporting requirements.

 Ballast Water Management Report Submission Requirements

-- Carquinez (all marine oil terminals and anchorages in the Carquinez Strait, extending east to the Antioch Bridge)
+- Carquinez (includes all marine oil terminals and anchorages in the Carquinez Strait, extending east to the Antioch Bridge)

 - El Segundo